SylwiaPusz/Portfolio/README.md

 I described the final product - a database in the form of a web application to be used by the HR department as well as the Sales department in case of a need to introduce candidates to customers.
 A solution to gather information on professional experience, skills, and competencies of employees with the possibility to generate a resume or CV; the solution can also be used to track the progress and performance of employees in their organization.

 I prepared manuals for two types of users: generic users (employees) and those of higher level (team managers and team leaders).

-The view designed for the generic users differs from what managers see.
-The employees of an organization fill in particular sections of their profiles.
-Some information is uploaded from an internal system (such as the name of the job’s position, seniority level, department, and supervisors) – it’s not editable.
-Sections such as Work experience, Education and language, Additional information on courses, certificates, honors and awards, Skills and technologies, Publications, Projects, and Endorsements are editable by the employees themselves.
-Additionally, there’s the About me section, where a person can write a few words of introduction.
-TMs and TLs can add to their employees’ profile information under the Cover letters section, for example, recommendations or a summary of the overall employee performance.
-Still, this is a part of the view prepared for employees.

-Personal profiles of TMs and TLs can be used for project recommendations and recruitment.
-But there are some extra options available for them to manage their teams and employees.
-Each TM and TL have an extended menu on the left side of the page with access to, among others, Dashboard, Employee search, Report & Analysis, Candidates (for recruitment purposes – recruitment within the organization that is in search of the future employees that can be outsourced to a customer).

 Based on my experience with this particular tool, I’d like to share my thought about the final product.
 Since I was not involved in the design process, I had no possibility to report my ideas.
 However, I believe some of my proposals might improve the user experience of the solution’s end-users.